AlbertoBasalo/aicode-academy/src/content/legal/terms.md

 ---
-title: Terms of Service
+title: "Terms of Service"
-description: Terms of Service
+description: "Terms of Service"
-slug: terms
+slug: "terms"
 ---

 # Terms of Service